patternfly/patternfly-unified-design-kit/README.md

 ## To use

-1. Clone the repo to access the Unified Design Kit .sketch file.
+1. Clone the repo to access the .xd file.
-2. Open the Sketch file and use as you need!
+2. Open the Adobe XD file and use as you need.

 ## To contribute

-View the Issues tab, contribute design work in the .sketch pile and create a pull request for our team to review.
+View the Issues tab, contribute design work IN A SEPARATE .xd file, create a pull request for our team to review, and we'll add to the master kit once approved.

 ## Release notes